temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue describe: Show Workers that have recently polled on a Task Queue

-The `temporal task-queue describe` command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue)
+The `temporal task-queue describe` command provides [poller](/dev-guide/worker-performance#poller-count) information for a given [Task Queue](/workers#task-queue).

-The [Server](/concepts/what-is-the-temporal-server) records the last time of each poll request.
+The [Temporal Server](/clusters) records the last time of each poll request.
 A `LastAccessTime` value in excess of one minute can indicate the Worker is at capacity (all Workflow and Activity slots are full) or that the Worker has shut down.
-[Workers](/concepts/what-is-a-worker) are removed if 5 minutes have passed since the last poll request
+Temporal [Workers](/workers) are removed if 5 minutes have passed since the last poll request

 Information about the Task Queue can be returned to troubleshoot server issues